sassoftware/sas-studio-custom-steps/NLP - Extract Entities/README.md

 ## Requirements
 * SAS Viya version 2022.12+
-* A license that supports the tpParse CAS action (such as a SAS Visual Text Analytics (VTA) license or a SAS Visual Data Mining and Machine Learning (VDMML) license.)
+* A license that supports the textParse.tpParse CAS action (such as a SAS Visual Text Analytics (VTA) license or a SAS Visual Data Mining and Machine Learning (VDMML) license.)
 * **At runtime: an active connection to CAS:** This custom step requires Cloud Analytics Services.
 Ensure you have an active CAS connection available prior to running the step.
 * input table must be in a caslib
 * input table must contain a column containing a Document ID